 The gamma-aminobutyric acid (GABA) A receptor is a multisubunit chloride channel that mediates the fastest inhibitory synaptic transmission in the central nervous system.
 The subunit encoded by this gene is expressed in several non-neuronal tissues including the uterus and ovaries.
 This subunit can assemble with known GABA A receptor subunits, and the presence of this subunit alters the sensitivity of recombinant receptors to modulatory agents such as pregnanolone.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2014]

 GeneCards Summary for GABRP Gene

-GABRP (Gamma-Aminobutyric Acid Type A Receptor Pi Subunit) is a Protein Coding gene.
-Among its related pathways are GABAergic synapse and Nicotine addiction.
+GABRP (Gamma-Aminobutyric Acid Type A Receptor Subunit Pi) is a Protein Coding gene.
+Diseases associated with GABRP include Episodic Ataxia, Type 4 and Episodic Ataxia, Type 3.
+Among its related pathways are GABAergic synapse and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRB3.
+An important paralog of this gene is GABRD.

 UniProtKB/Swiss-Prot Summary for GABRP Gene